Arndt–Eistert reaction: Variants

 The preparation of the beta-amino acid from phenylalanine illustrates the Arndt–Eistert synthesis carried out with the Newman–Beal modification, which involves the inclusion of triethylamine in the diazomethane solution.
 Either triethylamine or a second equivalent of diazomethane will scavenge HCl, avoiding the formation of α-chloromethylketone side-products.

 Diazomethane is the traditional reagent, but analogues can also be applied.
 Diazomethane is toxic and potentially violently explosive, which has led to safer alternative procedures, For example, diazo(trimethylsilyl)methane has been demonstrated.

 Acid anhydrides can be used in place of acid chloride.
 The reaction yields a 1:1 mixture of the homologated acid and the corresponding methyl ester.

 This method can also be used with primary diazoalkanes, to produce secondary α-diazo ketones.
 However, there are many limitations.
 Primary diazoalkanes undergo azo coupling to form azines; thus the reaction conditions must be altered such that acid chloride is added to a solution of diazoalkane and triethylamine at low temperature.
-In addition, primary diazoalkanes are very reactive, incompatible with acidic functionalities, and will react with activated alkenes including unsaturated carbonyls to give 1,3-dipolar cycloaddition products.
+In addition, primary diazoalkanes are very reactive, incompatible with acidic functionalities, and will react with activated alkenes including α,β-unsaturated carbonyl compounds to give 1,3-dipolar cycloaddition products.

 An alternative to the Arndt–Eistert reaction is the Kowalski ester homologation, which also involves the generation of a carbene equivalent but avoids diazomethane.